cyplo/talks/crypto_basics/notes.md

 mostly side channel attacks, some theoretical attacks 'break' - anything better than bruteforcing key

+performance: 700MB/s per execution thread on modern CPUs

 quiz: what you can derive about the message from the ciphertext, even if the randomization is done properly ?
+[length]

+generally good for data at rest problems, similar to assymetric crypto in key security there

 * assymetric crypto - pun/quiz